Understanding specified articles and excluded products in personalised medical devices regulation

 - temporary crown or bridge materials.

-- Materials and other articles to be supplied or used by a relevant practitioner in the manufacture of externally-applied orthopaedic devices.
-Including but not limited to:
+- Materials and other articles to be supplied or used by a relevant practitioner in the manufacture of externally applied orthopaedic devices.
+This includes, but is not limited to:

 - software; and

-- thermoplastic sheeting used in the manufacture of splints or orthoses.
+- thermoplastic sheeting to make splints or orthoses.

 - Materials and other articles to be supplied or used by a relevant practitioner to manufacture non-implantable dental appliances.
-Including but not limited to:
+This includes, but is not limited to:

 - acrylic;